CONSTITUTION - 1995

 Each team shall play in a real life major league ballpark used in the corresponding MLB season.
 Changes in these assignments are allowed to occur only when a new manager joins, changes parks, thus making another park available.

-All players shall be set to have played in a Neutral Park then be assigned to their NCABL clubs' MLB ballpark.
+All players shall be set to have played in their NCABL clubs' MLB ballpark.

 All starting pitchers who did not have any at bats shall be given a bunt rating of 4.